Lithuanian–Muscovite War (1368–1372): Background

-Influence and power of the Grand Duchy of Moscow grew steadily and its interests clashed with those of Lithuania.
+Influence and power of the Principality of Moscow grew steadily and its interests clashed with those of Lithuania.
 After the Battle of Blue Waters in 1362 Lithuania took over the Principality of Kiev and became a direct neighbor of Moscow.
 In 1368, Mikhail II of Tver became Prince of Tver.
 Dmitry Donskoy and Alexius, Metropolitan of Moscow, invited Mikhail to Moscow and imprisoned him.
 Mikhail was released when envoys of the Golden Horde arrived and Dmitry did not want to involve the Tatars in the Moscow–Tver dispute.
 Mikhail fled to Lithuania to ask assistance of Algirdas, who was married to his sister Uliana of Tver.
 Algirdas decided to assist the Principality of Tver, chief rival of Moscow, and sought to put Mikhail on the throne of Vladimir, a long-time possession of Moscow.

 Conflict

 First raid

 In 1368, Algirdas gathered a large army, which included his brother Kęstutis and forces from Tver and Smolensk.
 The army was assembled in secret and marched quietly so that not to give an advance warning to the Russians.
 After crossing the Lithuania–Russia border, Lithuanians began pillaging and burning various villages while Russians hastily assembled a defensive force, commanded by Dmitry Minin (boyar of Dmitry Donskoy) and Akinfiev Shuba (boyar of Vladimir the Bold).
 Lithuanians killed Semion, son of Prince Dmitry of Starodub-on-the-Klyazma.
 They then captured Obolensk killing Prince Konstantin Obolensky.
 On November 21, 1368, the Lithuanians defeated the Russian defense forces on the Trosna River and killed its commanders and other boyars.
 Dmitry Donskoy retreated to the Moscow Kremlin, behind the walls that were completed just a few months before, and ordered to burn the posad so that the Russian defense would have a better position.
 The Lithuanians surrounded the Kremlin, burned and looted, but retreated three days later without a serious attempt at taking the stronghold.